SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Experiments

 \subsection{Datasets}

 We have used two publicly available offline signature datasets, BHSig260 Bengali and Hindi \cite{pal2016performance} for evaluating our proposed two-stage pipeline.
-The Bengali signature dataset comprises signatures of 100 writers, while the Hindi dataset consists of signatures coming from 160 writers.
+The Bengali signature dataset comprises signatures of 100 writers, while the Hindi dataset consists of signatures of 160 writers.
 For each writer, there are with 24 genuine signature samples and 30 skilled forgeries.
-We have split the datasets randomly in 0.7/0.3 ratio for training/testing i.e. 70/30 writers for the Bengali dataset and 112/48 writers for the Hindi dataset respectively.
+We have split the datasets randomly in 0.7/0.3 ratio for training/testing i.e. 70/30 writers for the Bengali and 112/48 writers for the Hindi datasets, respectively.
 Since our premise is writer independent signature verification, we have ensured that the writers \emph{do not} overlap between the respective sets.